 If you don’t already recognize the quote, it is from Colin Chapman (1928-1982) the legendary designer behind the original Lotus motorcars and racing machines.
 (From the Lotus website) It was his philosophy, way before ‘minimalism’ became fashionable.
 “Adding power makes you faster on the straights; subtracting weight makes you faster everywhere,” was another of Chapman’s premises.

 This fact also seems lost on today’s camera makers too.
 The legendary Nikon F2 body weighed 1.85 lbs, while the Nikon D5 is 3.12 lb.
-Yet the top of the line Panasonic Lumix GH4 weighs 1.05 pounds and heck, my Olympus EM-10 Mark I weighs in at 0.76 lbs.
+Yet the top of the line Panasonic Lumix GH5 weighs 1.6 pounds and heck, my Olympus EM-10 Mark I weighs in at 0.76 lbs.
 What’s wrong with this picture?

-OK, I’m not naive enough to realize that if you need to shoot billboard-sized images or sell 40×60-inch—or bigger— fine art prints you need the biggest sensor and the most megapixels and if that means schlepping around a big camera and a heavy tripod to get those kinds of results, I understand.
+OK, I’m not naive enough to realize that if you need to shoot billboard-sized images or sell 40×60-inch—or bigger— fine art prints maybe, just maybe*, you need the biggest sensor and the most megapixels and if that means schlepping around a big camera and a heavy tripod to get those kinds of results, I understand.
 But that doesn’t describe most of us.